 Once you are in Adobe Acrobat DC, you can click on the File menu, then select Protect using Password.
-Create the password you want to designate on this document.
-At ZümiFi, we’re fond of using the last 6 digits of the recipient’s tax ID number.
-You can determine whether the password should be required to View, or only to Edit the document.
-Again, we choose to require a password to even view the document.
-Then just click Apply and you are all set!
+Next, create the password you want to designate on this document.
+At ZümiFi, we’re fond of using the last six digits of the recipient’s tax ID number.
+Next, you can determine whether the password should be required to View or only to Edit the document.
+Again, we choose to require a password even to view the document.
+Then click Apply, and you are all set!

 ZümiFi – ensuring you have great tools to keep your business humming!

 Join Us on LinkedIn – ZumiFi – Bookkeeping / Focused Financials